getup8/getup8-hugo/content/classes/data-structures/lecture7.md

 ---

-Back to Linked Lists.
+## Linked Lists

-MyLinkedList implementation (that will be sent out?) does a doubly linked list with sentinal nodes.
+`MyLinkedList` implementation (that will be sent out?) does a doubly linked list with sentinal nodes.

 Don't worry about `modCount`.

-There's a class LinkedList and you can just instantiate to create.
+There's a class `LinkedList` and you can just instantiate to create.

-Has two private Node objects: begin and end.
+Has two private `Node` objects: `begin` and `end`.

 `Node` class is `static` and defined in MyLinkedList.
 `Node` doesn't have access to MyLinkedList objects (since it's `static`).